-- You can create only read/write (rw) FlexGroup volumes. - You cannot create FlexGroup volumes in a MetroCluster configuration. - Step 1.
-Click Storage → Volumes. - Step 2.
-Click Create → Create FlexGroup. - Step 3.
+- You can create only read/write (rw) FlexGroup volumes. - Starting with Storage Manager 9.6, you can create FlexGroup volumes in a MetroCluster configuration.

+- Step 2.
+Click Create \rightarrow Create FlexGroup. - Step 3.
 In the Create FlexGroup window, specify a name for the FlexGroup volume.
 By default, the aggregates are selected according to best practices. - Step 4.
-Click the Encrypted button to enable encryption for the volume.
-This option is available only if you have enabled the Volume Encryption license and if the corresponding platform supports encryption. - Step 5.
-Specify a size for the FlexGroup volume.
+Click the Volume Encryption button to enable encryption for the volume.
+This option is available only if you have enabled the Volume Encryption license and if the corresponding platform supports encryption.